betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AFLmodelPart3.md

 ---
 ## Next Steps
 Now that we have a model up and running, the next steps are to implement the model on a week to week basis.
-In the next tutorial we will be predicting the upcoming round of footy.
+In the [next tutorial](/modelling/AFLmodelPart4) we will be predicting the 2018 round of footy.